 A Wiki or Knowledge Base

 Creating a wiki using WordPress isn’t that hard.
 And in terms of tools for an intranet, a wiki is just about perfect.
-Easily searchable, linkable, and editable, every piece of information you could possibly ask for about anything your campus, company, or team deals with is just a couple clicks away.
+Easily searchable, linkable, and editable, every piece of information you could possibly ask for about anything your campus, company, or team deals with is just a couple of clicks away.
 And because it’s an open-ended publication, you can all make additions and corrections so that the documentation you all need is always up to date.
 The same goes for a knowledge base, too.
 If you prefer a standard look-up-the-answer approach, WordPress has that, too.
+We also recommend these other top knowledge base and wiki plugins for WordPress.

 Price: Free | More Information (Wiki)